erhant/crypto-notes/content/zklearning/5-the-PLONK-snark.md

 - and $t(\omega x) - t(x) f(\omega x) = 0$ for all $x \in \Omega$
 - then, $\prod_{a \in \Omega}f(a) = 1$

-Let’s write the interactive proof!
+Let's write the interactive proof!
 The idea will to construct another polynomial $t_1(X)$ which is:

 $$
 t_1(X) = t(\omega X) - t(x)f(\omega X)